kawww/onervn2020/README.md

 Run a rvn node, you will have an asset faucet, a search engine, a QR code generator and more things...kawww

+About Rasdaq:

+Rasdaq is the world first p2p rvn asset shop open source php program.
+Rasdaq 1.0 is for testing, local network.
+Don't send much rvn and never store any rvn in rasdaq.
+These rvn/asset maybe lost.
+Raven is smart, no one can find out where raven go, Kawwww

+How to run:

+a.rvn client
+b.php server

+Step:

 1.Run a rvn node.

 https://github.com/RavenProject/Ravencoin/releases